Pulp Engine is a self-hosted REST API that renders

 Or in your language

-Same call, eight clients.
+Same call, every client.
 Kept in sync by a build-time test.

 Drop the full template editor into your customer's product as a custom element.
 CSP-gated via EMBED_ALLOWED_ORIGINS.
 No iframe wrestling, no forked forks.